+Remember:

 When they are very young, we teach children "how" to connect with God: prayer, fasting, etc. As they grow, we need to teach them "why" we need God.
 As children grow, they develop a better understanding of the brokenness of the world and the inner brokenness against which we all struggle.
 We all need help: verbalizing this is a step towards humility and opening ourselves to God, who is the source of life and healing.

-ACTIVITY 5: EXCERPT & APPLICATION
+ACTIVITY 5: EXCERPT &

+APPLICATION

+10 minutes

 Ask one participant to read the following verse aloud:

-Ode 7 - Verse 4

-The illnesses of body, and the soul's ailing sickness, of those who run to you.
+Ode 7 - Verse 4 The illnesses of body, and the soul's ailing sickness, of those who run to you.
 For divine protection, As God's holy Mother, Make them worthy of remedy: For the Savior Christ Was born from you.

+Ask participants the following questions and facilitate a discussion:

-- What did you read?
-What spoke to you?
+- What stood out to you?

 - What does it mean for our lives?

 - How can we learn self-control from Panagia?

-Panagia is the ultimate example of a person with selfcontrol, because she was able to successfully avoid sin and to align her will with God's will.
-She is able to help us in times where we struggle to have self-control.

-CONCLUSION: WRAP-UP & COMMITMENT

-Go around the room and ask each participant to answer the following questions.
-The session leader should go first.

-- What is one way to exert self-control through church services? - How have you been fulfilling your commitment from last week to try to show self-control in your life?
+Lesson:

+Panagia is the ultimate example of a person with selfcontrol because she lived a pious life in order to raise Jesus.
+She knows the struggles we may go through in our weaknesses so she can help if we pray to her.
+CONCLUSION: WRAP-UP & COMMITMENT 5 minutes Go around the room and ask each participant to answer the following questions.
+The session leader should go first. - What is one way to have self-control through church services? - How have you been fulfilling your commitment from last week to try to have self-control even when it's difficult?
+Remember: Don't just use this opportunity to ask participants to commit to action: check in with them, and follow up to see how they're doing after past sessions.
+We can all be accountable to each other to make necessary improvements in our lives.
+CLOSING PRAYER In the name of the Father, and the Son, and the Holy Spirit.
 Christ my God, draw close to me, lead me, guide me, walk beside me, shape me into who You want me to be.
 Allow Your will to be done in my life in order for me to become a living, breathing testimony.
-Allow me to display self-control when temptations draw near.
+Allow me to display selfcontrol when temptations draw near.
 May these things not control my actions, my emotions, or my thoughts.
 Amen.

 SERVICE PROJECT MARCH 2018

 To Serve with Self-Control

+DATE:

-Week of Monday, March 19, 2018
+Week of Monday, March 19, 2018 GOAL: